gashcrumb/ipaas-api/docs/entities.md

     -->

 Again, this list may not be up-to-date, or may be under development.
 Please see the active list of models by viewing the [`src/models`](../src/models/index.js) file.

+## Visual entity graph
+You can view a diagram of the above relationships using [this online tool](http://ondras.zarovi.cz/sql/demo/?keyword=default), copy the contents of [`./entities.xml`](./entities.xml), click `Save / Load` at the top-right of the designer, paste the XML into the big text area and click `Load from XML`